alexoviflo/Pacman/README.md

 # Pacman
-A version of pacman, it is almost the same as the original-
+A version of pacman, it is almost the same as the original